bjornbytes/lovr-docs/guides/Callbacks_and_Modules.md

 > Note: Creating graphics objects uses memory and can slow things down if done every frame.
 For
 > this reason, it's recommended to create objects only once in `lovr.load` before using them!

-Another important component of `lovr.graphics` is **graphics state**.
-The graphics renderer has a number of state variables that can be changed, like the color of rendered objects, the font in use, or the coordinate system.
-These functions usually have prefixes of `get` or `set`, so to change the active color you can use `lovr.graphics.setColor`.
-It's important to keep in mind that this state is **global**, so changing the color will affect all subsequent drawing operations until it's changed again.
+Another important component of `lovr.graphics` is **graphics state**.  `Pass` has a number of state variables that can be changed, like the color of rendered objects, the font in use, or the coordinate system.
+These functions usually have prefixes of `get` or `set`, so to change the active color you can use `Pass:setColor`.

 Finally, we'll talk about the coordinate system.
 LÖVR uses a 3D coordinate system with values specified in meters.
 Negative z values are in front of the camera, positive y values are above the ground, and negative x values are to the left.
 By default, the coordinate system maps to the VR play area, so the origin is on the ground in the middle of the play space.

-You've already seen `lovr.graphics.print`, but here's another example:
+You've already seen `Pass:text`, but here's another example:

 ```
 function lovr.load()
   -- Load a 3D model
   model = lovr.graphics.newModel('monkey.obj')
-end

-function lovr.draw()
   -- Use a dark grey background
   lovr.graphics.setBackgroundColor(.2, .2, .2)
+end

+function lovr.draw(pass)
   -- Draw the model
-  lovr.graphics.setColor(1.0, 1.0, 1.0)
+  pass:setColor(1, 1, 1)
-  model:draw(-.5, 1, -3)
+  pass:draw(model, -.5, 1, -3)

   -- Draw a red cube using the "cube" primitive
-  lovr.graphics.setColor(1.0, 0, 0)
+  pass:setColor(1, 0, 0)
-  lovr.graphics.cube('fill', .5, 1, -3, .5, lovr.timer.getTime())
+  pass:cube(.5, 1, -3, .5, lovr.timer.getTime())
 end
 ```